- Where are you licensed as an attorney? Can you represent me?

 Question: Where are you licensed as an attorney?
 Can you represent me?

-Answer: Green, the founder and principal attorney, is licensed to practice law in New York and Washington, D.C., but we represent clients from all over the United States and the world, ranging from Amazon sellers to retail chains and large IT companies.
+Answer: Green, the founder and managing attorney, is licensed to practice law in New York and Washington, D.C., but we represent clients from all over the United States and the world, ranging from Amazon sellers to retail chains and large IT companies.
+Being in the same location as your trademark attorney has no tangible effect on your trademark’s chances of reaching registration.
+The bar licensing information for the other attorneys at JPG Legal can be found on our About page.

-JPG Legal is based in Lower Manhattan in New York City.
+JPG Legal is based in the neighborhood of DUMBO, Brooklyn in New York City.

 Question: Where did you attend law school?